 "This building belongs to God, who is One, Eternal, and Everlasting, August and Magnificent Sultan, King of Kings, the Shadow of God on Earth, Keyhüsrev son of Keykubad, Commander of the faithful in the year 638".

 These two inscriptions give precise information that allows us to understand that there were two construction periods for the han:

-- the large covered hall was built under the reign of Alaeddin Keykubad I (1219-1236) at the end of his reign.
-Work began during his reign but he only lived to see the completion of the main hall.
+- the large covered section was built under the reign of Alaeddin Keykubad I (1219-1236) at the end of his reign.
+Work began during his reign but he only lived to see the completion of the main covered section.
 The construction of the han was probably interrupted for a few years after the death of the sultan until the project was revived again by Karatay in 1240-41

 - the open courtyard section was built in 638 (1240) during the reign of Alaeddin Keykubad's son Giyaseddin Keyhüsrev II.
 Under the patronage of Karatay, the courtyard was added to the foundation and a mausoleum was built.